iamsomraj/Learning-Typescript/README.md

 I have created this repository to gain knowledge about Typescript.
 Also, I have not worked with typescript on a practical level.
 So, this will be a nice way to get used to it so that I can work on my React projects.

+## Useful points

+1. Type is an easy way to refer to all the properties and methods that a value has.
+In TS, every value has a type.
+Used by TS compiler to analyse the code for errors.

 ## Content